All States

 B-TierB-Tier — Growing Market · Score 50/100

-Ohio homeowners can sell SRECs (Solar Renewable Energy Credits) on the open market, providing ongoing revenue beyond the federal ITC.
+Ohio homeowners can sell SRECs (Solar Renewable Energy Credits) on the open market, providing ongoing revenue even though the federal 25D solar ITC expired Dec 31, 2025.
 Utility rebate programs from AEP Ohio and FirstEnergy also provide some installation incentives.

 $14,500+